-If you’re a Jane Austen fan you’ll want to visit the Georgian town of Bath in England.
-Read on to learn about the best sights to see and top attractions to visit so that you can spa like Jane Austen in Bath.
+If you’re a Jane Austen fan you’ll want to visit the Georgian town of Bath in England as she moved here in 1801.
+Here are the best sights to see and top attractions to visit so that you can spa like Jane Austen in Bath.

 The golden city of Bath